 - If the stool is hard or crumbly, it is too dry for testing.

 - Stools that have been outside on grass for several hours often get contaminated with fly larva or other types of parasites; fresher is better!

 We require full payment at the time that services are rendered.
-For your convenience, we accept Visa, MasterCard, Discover, American Express, CareCredit, cash and checks.
+For your convenience, we accept Visa, MasterCard, Discover, American Express, CareCredit, cash, Apple Pay and Google Pay.